 Why does VPN drop happen on mobile data but not Wi‑Fi?

 Mobile networks switch cells and hand off to new towers more frequently, which can momentarily interrupt the tunnel.
 A robust auto-reconnect feature and a lightweight protocol like WireGuard can help.
-Openvpn profile location: the complete guide to finding, organizing, and using OpenVPN profile files across devices
+Which vpn is best for downloading 2026

 How do I test if my VPN is truly leaking?